Croydon, New South Wales: Commercial area

 Croydon's principal commercial area is located around the railway station.
 The Strand, south of the railway line, is the primary commercial strip.
 It features a number of commercial properties, most of which contain residential units above them.
 A TAB, two real estate agencies, two grocery stores and various restaurants, cafés and bakeries are among the shops on The Strand.
 The older Edwin Street precinct, north of the line, consists mainly of specialist businesses such as an accounting firm, engineering firm, and printing shop.
 Some retailers on the southern side of Parramatta Road also fall just inside Croydon's boundaries.

 Health

 From 1893 to 1994, the Western Suburbs Hospital was situated on the corner of Liverpool Road and Brighton Street.
 After remaining unoccupied for nearly 10 years, it was replaced in the early 2000s with a community health centre and two aged care facilities: Holy Spirit Croydon and The Brighton.
 Both of these facilities are operated by Catholic Health Australia, and each facility houses over 100 residents.

-The only other health facilities in Croydon are both situated on The Strand: a chiropractic clinic and Croydon Medical Centre, the latter situated next to the local pharmacy.